srobo/docs/competition-simulator.md

 1. [Download the simulation](), and unzip it somewhere on your computer.
 2. Using the Webots IDE, open the `worlds/Arena.wbt` file

+#### Changing your version of Python

+If webots is picking up the incorrect version of Python, you'll need to change it.
+This can be done using `Tools > Preferences > General > Python command`.
+You'll need to ensure a matching version of Python is installed.

 ## Overview

 Within the IDE, there are a few different panels: